Home

 I was a little concerned how hard a smaller 400 size helicopter would be to see while flying large fast circuits.
 The high visibility yellow pod and tail fins really do a good job improving overall sight contact.

 This really boils down to a cost thing - a moderate crash on any of my other larger birds will easily set me back several hundred dollars.
-The blade 400 is now my "aerobatic practice bird" since parts are so inexpensive and easy to get .
+Blade 400 parts on the other-hand are inexpensive and easy to get.
+It's hard to rack up a $50 dollar repair bill on the Blade 400 in a moderate crash (assuming you don’t cake the LiPo battery in the process).

 Like all 400 size helis, the Blade 400 gets a little tricky to fly when the wind picks up.
 The heli is so light, the translational lift changes bounce it around quite a bit.
 The added weight of training gear or a fuselage will certainly tame things down, but any sort of wind, especially a gusty wind when you are learning should be avoided at all costs.